PC building details – The small but crucial details that can drive you up the wall or make or break a PC build

 It is still possible to activate Windows 10 with a Win7 or Win8.1 Product Key

 Windows 10 Product Activation – Believe it or not, you can activate it with a Win7 and Win8.1 Product Key but only if you own a retail licence.
 In fact, I have just used a Win7 retail key to do that on a new Win10 system.
 The Win10 version has to be the same version as the version of Windows from which the key belongs.
-The different versions have different keys.
-You cannot use a Win7 Home Premium key with Win10 Home.
+The different versions of Windows have different keys.
+You cannot use a Win7 Home Premium key with Win10 Pro.
+You have to have a Win7 Pro key to activate Win 10 Pro.
 Unfortunately, Windows with an OEM key from a PC made by a manufacturer or system builder, which could be yourself, can only be installed on the original computer.
+Microsoft does not provide support for an OEM key, the builder – yourself, Fell, HP, etc. – does.
+That is why an OEM version of Windows is cheaper than a retail version.
+Therefore, it is a waste of time to phone Microsoft for support if your PC has a version of Windows with an OEM key.

 PC building details – RAM memory compatibility is crucial